frezcirno/Gameboy/README.md

 # TinyGameBoy

-A very naive GameBoy Emulator written in C, developed by Visual Studio on Windows 10.
+A very naive GameBoy emulator written in C, developed with Visual Studio on Windows 10.

 ## Features